kito99/polymer-typescript-demo/README.md

 Since this project isn't yet a Polymer template (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) to track progress), you need to clone the repo to use it.

+If you haven't already, you'll also need to install the Polymer CLI:

+    npm install polymer-cli -g

 Assuming you have `node` and `bower` installed, once you clone the repo, install the dependencies:

     npm install
     bower install

 ### Build

 The included `gulpfile.js` relies on [the `polymer-build` library](https://github.com/Polymer/polymer-build),